 Woman holding hand of man after talking about stroke

 As soon as you experience any symptoms of stroke, call 9-1-1.
-Don’t drive yourself to the emergency room—wait for the EMTs.
+Don’t drive yourself to the emergency room.
+Instead, wait for the EMTs.
 In most cases, emergency response workers can start making critical assessments and relay the stroke response team waiting at the hospital.

-It can’t be emphasized enough: timely response means everything.
-Once the stopwatch begins, you have very little time to act in order to optimize outcomes.
+It can’t be emphasized enough: a timely response means everything.
+Once the stopwatch begins, you have very little time to act to optimize outcomes.

-• Incorporate fruits and vegetables into your diet.
+• Eat more fruits and vegetables.
 Consider transitioning to a Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet, which can offer anti-inflammatory and cognitive benefits.

 • Get regular exercise.
 We recommend 30 minutes of exercise three days a week at a minimum.
 Physical activity releases endorphins, helping you feel good.
-Regular exercise can lower your blood pressure, reducing one stroke risk factor.
+Regular exercise can lower your blood pressure, reducing a common stroke risk factor.
 Consider pursuing an activity you thoroughly enjoy to stay motivated.

 • Find helpful ways to cope with stress.
 Stress can negatively impact the brain.
 Look for ways to manage stress, such as therapy or counseling, interacting with loved ones regularly, or meditating.
 Avoid smoking or consuming alcohol to cope with stress, as these behaviors can increase your risk of stroke.

-If you or a loved one has had a stroke with cognitive or physical after-effects, consider looking into hyperbaric oxygen therapy (HBOT) as a potential rehabilitation option.
-HBOT is a therapy during which an individual breathes in 100% pure oxygen.
-This treatment elevates oxygen levels up to 20 times higher than normal.
+If you or a loved one has had a stroke with cognitive or physical after-effects, hyperbaric oxygen therapy (HBOT) has emerged as a potential rehabilitation option.
+HBOT can elevate oxygen levels in the blood up to 20 times higher than normal.

 Decades of research note that the impact HBOT has on the mind and body can lead to significant neurological improvements in post-stroke patients, even at chronic late stages.
 These findings offer hope for individuals who have experienced strokes months or even years ago.

-Keep in mind HBOT processes across clinics will vary.
-So it’s essential to do your research to find a clinic that is right for you.
+Keep in mind that HBOT protocols and types of chambers used across clinics will vary.
+The studies above used a specific HBOT protocol, so it’s essential to do your research to find a HBOT clinic that is right for you.

 • Physical training

-The Aviv Medical Program embodies a customized approach to each patient’s health program based on their health concerns, background, and goals.
+The Aviv Medical Program embodies a customized approach to each patient’s health program.
 Learn more about our research and how you can return to optimal health after a stroke

-Aviv Clinic’s research-backed program has helped thousands of patients elevate their quality of life after a stroke.
+Aviv Clinics’ research-backed program has helped thousands of patients elevate their quality of life after different types of stroke.
 If you or your loved one suffers from debilitating conditions, our diverse medical team is ready to lend a hand.

 Contact us to learn more about the Aviv Medical Program and how it can benefit post-stroke recovery.